Stripe PHP Payment Integration Guide

 );

-Saving Payment Methods for Future Use
+Saving Payment Methods for Future Charges

 If you need to charge the same card again without collecting details each time, attach a PaymentMethod to a Customer in Stripe and store the Stripe Customer ID in your database.